What is a Breast Augmentation?

 Candidates that qualify for a breast augmentation include women that are in good physical and mental health and have fully developed breasts.
 However, age or even pregnancy has made you feel less confident about them.
 Patients interested in having a breast augmentation done usually want to:

 - Increase their breasts size

-- Restore lost breast volume from pregnancy or significant weight loss
+- Restore lost breast volume from significant weight loss